Roomify/docs/rooms-extensions/weekly_monthly_pricing.rst

 Error in Site Status report: "FullCalendar Scheduler	Could not load the FullCalendar Scheduler Library." - Ensure that you have jQuery update installed, and you are running jquery version 1.9 or later.

-If you would like to purchase this module please visit `our store <https://store.roomify.us/products/weeklymonthly-pricing-module-drupal-rooms>`_.
+If you would like to download this module please visit `github <https://github.com/Roomify/roomify_periodic_pricing>`_.